JAY WALSH; Department Chair

 I am a teacher and ceramic artist.
 My primary focus is on classical forms and combined pieces which incorporate traditional oriental glazes.
 I am influenced by traditional Chinese and Japanese forms as well as the Arts and Crafts movement styles.
 My attempts are to use these forms and glazes in more non-traditional methods.

-Jose Avalos, was raised in the Northern Suburb of Lake Bluff, IL.
-Jose knew that ceramics was going to be part of his life at the young age of 7.
-He was watching the “Mr. Rogers Neighborhood” PBS show which featured a ceramic artist couple.
-It was not until his time at Lake Forest high school when Jose would have his opportunity to get involved with clay.
-After high school, Jose went to study ceramics at the internationally renowned college for ceramics, Alfred University.
-He left Alfred University to help his family and then enrolled at The School of the Art Institute of Chicago where he received his BFA in ceramics in 2002.
-Soon after he moved to California (because of a girl, who would become his wife); Where he taught high school ceramics for 5 years.
-Jose felt the need to go to graduate school, so he could accomplish his dream of becoming a college professor.
+Lake Forest high school was where Jose found clay.
+After high school, Jose went to study ceramics at Alfred University.
+He left Alfred to help his family and then enrolled at The School of the Art Institute of Chicago where he received his BFA in ceramics in 2002.
 He received his MA in studio Ceramics from New Mexico State University in 2009.
-Jose return home to Illinois to continue his studies at Northern Illinois University where he received his MFA in Ceramics in 2012.
+Jose returned home to Illinois to continue his studies at Northern Illinois University where he received his MFA in Ceramics in 2012.
 His passion is to teach ceramics at every and any level and show his students what a wonderful material clay can be.
 See more of Jose’s work at joseravalosjr.com.

-Jodi is a maker.
-Her primary love is stylized, figurative ceramic sculpture but put any interesting materials in front of her and something will be made, built or sculpted.
-After receiving her M.F.A. in 1996, in ceramics, from the School of the Art Institute of Chicago, Jodi began her teaching career and has taught throwing and handbuilding at area community colleges, high schools, community centers and private colleges.
-Jodi’s throwing is heavily influenced by pinterest and what her students want to try, while her sculptural mentors are Adrian Arleo, Wesley Andregg and Sergei Isopov, to name a few.
-Her work can also be seen and purchased at her etsy shop, www.jlyoungloveceramics.etsy.com and at www.jodiyounglove.com
+After receiving her M.F.A. in 1996 from the School of the Art Institute of Chicago, Jodi began her teaching career and has taught throwing and handbuilding at area community colleges, high schools, community centers and private colleges.
+Jodi’s classes are heavily influenced by Pinterest and what her students want to try.
+Her work can be seen and purchased at her etsy shop, www.jlyoungloveceramics.etsy.com and at www.jodiyounglove.com